anitasenjie/learn-flutter/README.md

 # LEARN FLUTTER
-This project is about a simple program that greets Anita.
+This project is about a program that tells which service provider is for a given phone number.